ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

 uses less area --- just the three multipliers and three adders.
 Possibly for that reason, this was the initial scheme used in MINOTAUR.
 Area is particularly important for its vector unit.
-Most of its operations are performed on 32-wide vectors in parallel, so any area savings are multiplied by 32.
+Most of its operations are performed on 32-wide vectors, pipelined and in parallel.
+So, any area savings are multiplied by 32.

 <figure>
 <pre class="mermaid">